 There are a variety of events for children and adults, which suit all abilities and different stages post-transplant.

-For adults: Snooker, Archery, Squash, 10 Pin Bowling, Darts, Tennis, Table Tennis, Golf, Cycling, Volleyball, Walking, Mini Marathon (3-5k), Lawn Bowls, Soft Cricket, Badminton, Swimming and a range of track & field events.
+For adults: Archery, Squash, 10 Pin Bowling, Darts, Tennis, Table Tennis, Golf, Cycling, Walking, Mini Marathon (3k or 5k), Badminton, Swimming and track & field events.

-For children: Tennis, Table Tennis, Volleyball, Cycling, Walking, Swimming, Badminton and track & field events.
+For children: Tennis, Cycling, Walking, Swimming and track & field events (25m, 50m, long jump, ball throw).

 What costs does Anthony Nolan cover?

-We aim to cover the costs of the registration fee.
+We aim to cover all British Transplant Games registration fees.

 Can donors take part?